How to Change Financial Advisors

 1. Check the Fees

-2. Get Copies of Everything You Need
+2. Get Copies of All Important Documents

-3. Find Out if Any Investments are Proprietary
+3. Find Out if Any Investments Are Proprietary

 4. Check the Tax Consequences